Hubert Selby Jr.: Life after Last Exit to Brooklyn

-In 1971, Selby published his second novel, The Room, which received positive reviews.
+In 1971, Selby published his second novel, The Room.
 It featured a criminally insane man, locked in a room in a prison, who reminisces about his disturbing past.
 Selby described The Room as "the most disturbing book ever written."
-He said he could not read it for decades after writing it.

 Selby continued to write short fiction, as well as screenplays and teleplays at his apartment in West Hollywood.
 His work was published in many magazines, including Black Mountain Review, Evergreen Review, Provincetown Review, Kulchur, New Directions Annual, Yugen, Swank and Open City.

 In the 1980s, Selby met punk rock singer Henry Rollins, who had long admired the writer's works and publicly championed them.
-Rollins helped broaden Selby's readership, and also arranged recording sessions and reading tours for Selby.
+Rollins helped broaden Selby's readership, and arranged recording sessions and reading tours for Selby.
 Rollins issued original recordings through his own 2.13.61 publications, and distributed Selby's other works.

-For the last 20 years of his life, Selby also taught creative writing as an adjunct professor in the Master of Professional Writing program at the University of Southern California.
+For the last 20 years of his life, Selby taught creative writing as an adjunct professor in the Master of Professional Writing program at the University of Southern California.

 A film adaptation of Last Exit to Brooklyn, directed by Uli Edel, was made in 1989.
 Selby appeared in Brooklyn in a brief cameo as a taxi driver.
 Requiem for a Dream (1978) was adapted as a film of the same name released in 2000.
-He had a small role as a prison guard taunting Marlon Wayans, suffering through forced labor while withdrawing.
+He had a small role as a prison guard who taunts Marlon Wayans’s character, who is forced to perform hard labor while going through heroin withdrawal.

 Death and legacy

-Selby spent the last month of his life in and out of the hospital and died at his home in Highland Park, Los Angeles, on April 26, 2004 of chronic obstructive pulmonary disease.
+Selby spent the last month of his life in and out of the hospital and died at his home in Highland Park, Los Angeles, on April 26, 2004, of chronic obstructive pulmonary disease.
 Although he was in pain, he refused morphine on his deathbed.

 The New York Times published his obituary the day after his death.

 In 1999, a French movie director Ludovic Cantais made a documentary about Hubert Selby Jr, "Hubert Selby Jr, a couple of things" broadcast on many European channels.